8pins/RANC_NEW_ARC/README.md

 - Initialize LUTs' parameters:

-LUTs in FPGA will be used to represent synaptic connections, and we need to define their parameters in simulation and synthesis(for emulation) by 2 different ways.
+LUTs in FPGA will be used to represent synaptic connections, and we need to define their parameters in simulation and synthesis(for emulation) in 2 different ways.

 For simulation:
 Use `neuron_con.sv` and `synap_con.sv` in simulation mode only.
 Use script `constraints_sources/proc_lut_param.tcl` to convert data in `core_[x]_synap_con.mem` to hex array.
 Then copy new array to `synap_con.sv`.